How To Install Zabbix Server 4.x on CentOS 7 / RHEL 7

 Zabbix is not available in our base OS by default, so install Zabbix repository configuration package.

 Install Zabbix Server

 Use the following command to install Zabbix server along with MySQL database support package on your system.

 yum install -y zabbix-server-mysql zabbix-web-mysql zabbix-agent

-To begin using the Apache with Zabbix server.
+To begin using the Apache with the Zabbix server.
 Zabbix configuration file needs to be updated with TimeZone.

-Update the below line with correct timezone, more time zones.
+Update the below line with correct timezone.
+Find more time zones in the official site.

 php_value date.timezone America/New_York